H-Studio logo

 Failed external delivery

-An external delivery team built something that does not work, stopped responding, or never reached a working release.
-Management needs a clear technical decision on what exists and whether it can move forward.
+An external team stopped responding, delivered unstable software or never shipped.
+Management needs an independent decision on what can move forward.

 Repository accessProduction stateHonest scope read